zoezed/spotify-react-app/README.md

         )

 8. To set up so that when login is authorised it redirects back to our client app a change is needed in auth-server/authorisation_code/app.js.
-Find the very last 'red.redirect('/.#) to res.redirect(‘http://localhost:3000/#'
+Find the very last 'red.redirect('/.#) and change to res.redirect(‘http://localhost:3000/#'

 9. So that spotify knows what information is needed, find the declaration of scope variable in auth-server/authorization_code/app.js and add user-read-playback-state and user-read-recently-played